GE

 Key Takeaways

-This guide is for people who already understand what a gilt is and want to actually buy one.
-It covers current yields with an as-of date, the three retail routes, what each costs, what the DMO Purchase and Sale Service is for (and what it isn't), how to read a quote, the CGT mechanics, two worked examples (one inside the ISA, one outside) and a step-by-step click path for the three platforms most retail buyers will use.
+This guide covers current yields with an as-of date, the three retail routes, what each costs, the DMO Purchase and Sale Service (what it does and does not do), how to read a quote, the tax mechanics with two worked examples, and a step-by-step click path for the platforms most retail buyers will use.
 If you need the basics first, read our gilts guide and gilt yields explainer.

-The data above is the Bank of England's nominal par yield curve on 12 May 2026.
-Live secondary-market screen yields on platforms may differ by a few basis points from these curve fits depending on which specific gilt you trade and the prevailing bid-offer.
+The data draws on the Bank of England's nominal par yield curve and FRED long-term gilt yield series.
+Live secondary-market screen yields on platforms may differ by a few basis points depending on the specific gilt and prevailing bid-offer.

 The Three Routes — and What They Actually Cost